Course: MAVA 102 – Introduction to Media and Communications (Spring 2021)

 Throughout the semester, students will:

-- Learn about main concepts and vocabulary related to media industries, mass communication, audiences and media production.
+- Learn about main concepts and vocabulary related to media industries, mass communication, audiences, and media production.

 - Learn how contemporary mass media operate-as industries, makers of meaning, and shapers of society.

-- Develop skills in critical thinking by exploring key questions and problems related to contemporary communications environment.
+- Develop skills in critical thinking by exploring key questions and problems related to the contemporary communications environment.

-Grading: Your final grade will be based on the following graded elements:
+Grade Components: Your final grade will be based on the following graded elements:

 Grading Scale: The following grading scale will be used for the course.